 Form N-400 Filing Fees

 The filing fee for Form N-400 is $640.
 You will also need to pay a Biometrics fee of $85 for each applicant who is not under 14 years old or over 79 years old.
-You can pay these $725 in fees by check, money order, or credit/debit card.
+You can pay this $725 total fee by check, money order, or credit/debit card.
 Checks and money orders should be made payable to the “U.S. Department of Homeland Security.”
-If you would like to pay by credit card, you will need to submit a Form G-1450, Authorization for Credit Card Transactions with your application.
+If you would like to pay by credit card, you will need to submit Form G-1450: Authorization for Credit Card Transactions with your application.

 Form N-400 Supporting Documents

-Most IHO users file their N-400 packet by mail.
+Most applicants file their N-400 packet by mail.
 You can mail your full application packet and fees to the relevant addresses listed here under “Where to File.”
-The address you use will depend on 1) what state you live in, and 2) what service you use to mail your packet.
+The address you use will depend on what state you live in and what service you use to mail your packet.
 You should send your packet with tracking so that you can keep an eye on it.

-How can I check the status of my Form N-400, Application for Naturalization filing?
+Checking the Status of Form N-400: Application for Naturalization

 If you are between ages 14 and 79, USCIS will schedule a biometrics appointment for you after you submit your citizenship application.
 The biometrics appointment takes place at one of USCIS' local application service centers.
 You will find the location, date, and time of the appointment on the appointment notice (Form I-797C, Notice of Action) that USCIS sends you.
 At the biometrics appointment, the USCIS staff will take your photo and fingerprints.